 I believe wood shutters are covered, but attached pdf of ARA study to make sure these categories are covered as one of the recent issues is discounts for wood shutters which is not included in the mitigation rule.

-Purpose: Mitigation measures are intended to eliminate or reduce hurricane damage in the modeled losses as they impact the performance of personal and commercial residential buildings.
+Purpose: Hurricane mitigation measures are intended to eliminate or reduce hurricane damage in the modeled hurricane losses as they impact the performance of personal and commercial residential buildings.
 Florida Statutes require rate filings to include, but not be limited to, the fixtures or construction techniques listed in this standard.
 Subsequent Florida Office of Insurance Regulation Informational Memorandum 02-0470M refers to a public domain study and further defines the items required:

 Enhanced roof strength.
 Example: Braced gable end roof.